Skip to Content

 “Reminding people of our common life— that we are neighbors first— is a task of culture care.
 We acknowledge openly the borders of our groups and acknowledge too the legitimate things that divide us.
 Our responsibility then is to rehumanize this divide.
 An emphasis on our role as neighbor as part of our identity begins this process by reminding us of our shared cultural and geographical spaces and the fact that proximity brings responsibility…. our common flourishing depends on each other.” - Makoto Fujimura, Culture Care

-Join my Newsletter to be the first to know about shop updates and general goings-on in my fiber art studio.
-I won’t cram up your inbox, pinky promise.
+Join my Newsletter to be the first to know about shop updates, general goings-on in my fiber art studio, and a lil’ 10% promo code.

 I respect your privacy and will never share your information without your consent.